If you have Original Medicare , the law requires doctors and suppliers to file Medicare claims for covered services and supplies you get.

 - If they don't file a claim, call us at 1-800-MEDICARE (1-800-633-4227).
 TTY: 1-877-486-2048.
 Ask for the exact time limit for filing a Medicare claim for the service or supply you got.
 If it's close to the end of the time limit and your doctor or supplier still hasn't filed the claim, you should file the claim.

 How do I file a claim?

 Fill out the claim form, called the Patient Request for Medical Payment form (CMS-1490S) [PDF, 52KB).
-Follow the instructions for the type of claim you're filing:
+You can also fill out the CMS-1490S claim form in Spanish (PDF).